star-whale/starwhale/example/image-classification/README.md

 - build Starwhale Dataset by Starwhale Python SDK and use Starwhale Dataset Web Viewer.
 - build Starwhale Dataset by the one-line command from the Huggingface, no code.
 - use one Starwhale Runtime to run all models.
+- use `model.yaml` to define the Starwhale Model.

 Models
 ------